-Prerequisite: CPR provider card, successful completion of e.c.g. test

-Study of equipment, techniques and medications employed in graded exercise testing of patients with suspected heart disease.
+Prerequisite: CPR provider card, successful completion of e.c.g. test Study of equipment, techniques and medications employed in graded exercise testing of patients with suspected heart disease.
 Includes units on physiology, anatomy, emergency procedures and psychology.

-SECRETARIAL AND OFFICE
+SECRETARIAL AND OFFICE (SO 49)

 SO 090.
-FUNDAMENTALS OF TYPEWRITING.....1 credit hour A basic typewriting course designed to meet the needs of the nonsecretarial student in developing basic typing skills.
+FUNDAMENTALS OF TYPEWRITING......1 credit hour

+A basic typewriting course designed to meet the needs of the non-secretarial student in developing basic typing skills.
 (2 hours per week plus 4-6 practice hours)

-The beginning typewriting course has been designed to develop initial keystroking skill, using the operating parts of the typewriter efficiently, placing materials attractively on a page by centering the copy horizontally and vertically.
-The student will then complete tabulation problems, set up and type business letters, personal letters, and memoranda; simple tables, outlines and manuscripts; and use the typewriter as an aid in composing.
+SO 101.
+BEGINNING TYPEWRITING................................
+3 credit hours placing materials attractively on a page by centering the copy horizontally and vertically.
+The student will then complete tabulation problems, set up and type business letters, personal letters, and memoranda; simple tables, outlines and manuscripts, and use the typewriter as an aid in composing.
 Proofreading skill is developed by comparing and verifying.
 (4 hours per week)